dgraph-io/dgraph-docs/content/migration/migrate-tool.md

     parent = "migration"
 +++

-You can use the Dgraph migration tool to convert the SQL tables into a schema and RDF file, and then load the resulting dataset into Dgraph.
-In this example, the `Posts` table from `stackoverflow` SQL database is converted and then imported to Dgraph.
+You can use the Dgraph migration tool to convert a MySQL database tables into a schema and RDF file, and then load the resulting dataset into Dgraph.

 ## Deriving a Dgraph schema from SQL